HipGPT/hipgpt.github.io/codebase.md

 ---
-layout: base
+layout: default
 title: Codebase Overview
-permalink: /codebase/
+nav_order: 3
 ---

-# 📂 Codebase Overview
+# Codebase Overview
 {: .no_toc }

 This page provides a comprehensive guide to the HipGPT codebase architecture and explains the purpose of each component.
 The project is designed to be **self-contained**, **readable**, and **educational**, allowing you to understand how a GPT-style transformer works from the ground up.